microsoft/vscode-docs/docs/copilot/copilot-chat.md

 ## Quick chat

-If you want to ask Copilot a quick question and don't want to start a full Chat view session or open inline chat in your editor, you can use the Quick Chat dropdown.
+If you want to ask Copilot a quick question and don't want to start a full Chat view session or open Inline Chat in your editor, you can use the Quick Chat dropdown.
 To open Quick Chat, run **Chat: Open Quick Chat** in the Command Palette, or use the `kb(workbench.action.quickchat.toggle)` keyboard shortcut.

 ![Quick Chat dropdown](images/copilot-chat/quick-chat-dropdown.png)